srivats0603/Algos_Practice/README.md

 "h_index" - Given an array of citations per paper, find the hIndex for the author

 "insertion_sort.py" - Basic insertion sort algorithm.

+"intersection_arrays.py" - Algo to find all the unique elements from the intersection set of two arrays.

+"intersection_arrays_dup.py" - Algo to find all the elements from the intersection set of two arrays.

 "isomorphic_strings.py" - Given two strings, identifies if they are isomorphic, which means that the pattern of charactres is same for both.